vecnz/VECCTF2022/pwn/gets_me_some_treasure/README.md

 # Gets me some treasure

 ## Description
-Our treasure has been stolen by a rival gang, can you get past their guard to steal it back?
+Our treasure has been stolen by a rival pirate crew, can you get past their guard to steal it back?

 **Category: pwn**